2023 Solar Incentives Guide for Fort Hood, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Fort Hood solar panel installer can provide you with more information about the ITC and how it applies to your situation.
+Your local Fort Hood solar panel installer can give you more information about the ITC and how it may apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-Your local Fort Hood solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Fort Hood solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives